COVID-19 Planning: Yes, you can attend Minnesota State College Southeast this fall! Fall 2020 FAQ

 Visit MNsure.org to complete an application and enroll in coverage.
 For assistance, the MNsure Contact Center is open between 8 am-4pm M-F 651-539-2099 or 855-366-7873.

-Student Services (Registrar, Financial Aid, Admissions, Disability Services, Dean of Students Office, Learning Resource Center, and general student support) continues to be available to help support you.
+The Student Affairs office (Registrar, Financial Aid, Admissions, Disability Services, Dean of Students Office, The Roost, and general student support) continues to be available to help support you.
 Our employees are working remotely, but are still available during business hours through email, phone, and Zoom videoconferencing, if not in person.

-To speak with Student Services staff, please call or email the office that you are looking to contact and a staff member will respond to you and find the best way to connect with you.
-You may also call the College's main phone number (507-453-2700) to request assistance connecting with a Student Services staff member.
+To speak with Student Affairs staff, please call or email the office that you are looking to contact and a staff member will respond to you and find the best way to connect with you.
+You may also call the College's main phone number (507-453-2700) to request assistance connecting with a Student Affairs staff member.

-Bookstore managers will also be available by email Monday through Friday 8am-4pm if you need assistance in any other way.
+No. The bookstores are closed.
+Bookstore managers are available by email Monday through Friday 8am-4pm.
+Please contact them if you need assistance in any way.

-Here are some videos by Red Wing LRC Coordinator Arielle Pompilius that will help you learn how to use Zoom software.
+Here are some videos by Academic Success Coordinator Arielle Pompilius that will help you learn how to use Zoom software.

-Yes, the LRCs on both campuses are open and the computers and printers are available for student use.
-There is very limited staffing available in-person in the LRCs, but students may continue to use the facilities.
-Please be sure to practice appropriate social distancing (six feet away from any other person) when using the LRC.
+Yes, The Roost is open on both campuses and the computers and printers are available for student use.
+There is very limited staffing available in-person in The Roost, but students may continue to use the facilities.
+Please be sure to practice appropriate social distancing (six feet away from any other person) when using The Roost.
 Facilities staff are sanitizing the computer keyboards daily.

-You can get tutoring, but not in person.
-LRC staff will be working remotely to minimize the spread of COVID-19.
+You can get tutoring throughout the summer, but not in person.
+The Roost staff will be working remotely to minimize the spread of COVID-19.
 Tutoring will be conducted over Zoom.

 Yes, Tutor.com is available to you through your D2L page 7 days per week, 24 hours per day.
 If you are at (or close to) your 15 hour per academic year allotment, please email us to request additional hours.
-Visit the LRC section of the website to view other online tutoring options available to you.
+Visit The Roost section of the website to view other online tutoring options available to you.

 No, at this time, the Kids’ Spaces on both campuses are closed to help prevent the spread of COVID-19.

-We will still offer accommodated testing in the LRCs.
-To schedule, contact us at:
+We will still offer accommodated testing in The Roost.
+To schedule over the summer, contact us at: